Management · June 24, 2024

 Millennials

-Holding onto this pool of rising leadership talent can be a tall order for employers who are uncomfortable with the ways workplace expectations are changing.
 As with every generation, millennials want to feel valued and respected.
-You can cultivate their loyalty by offering them competitive pay, respecting their work-life balance, providing meaningful engagement and highlighting the greater purpose of your work as a whole.
+You can cultivate their loyalty by offering competitive pay, respecting their work-life balance, providing meaningful engagement and highlighting the greater purpose of your business and its positive impact on the community.

 Generation Z

-Embracing generational differences
+Embracing generational diversity

 When employees of all generations feel this value, they're more likely to resist the call of greener pastures elsewhere—keeping your business on sound footing to achieve long-term success and become greater than the sum of its parts.